OHDSI/BookOfOhdsi-2ndEdition/representation/vocabularies.md

     not known, 1970-1-1.

-  - `VALID_END_DATE`: Set to 2099-12-31 as a convention to indicate “Might become invalid in an undefined future, but active right now”.
+  - `VALID_END_DATE`: Set to 2099-12-31 as a convention to indicate "Might become invalid in an undefined future, but active right now".

   - `INVALID_REASON`: NULL